🔑 Key Learning

 Pathophysiology

-• Symptoms often begin 6-12 hours following last drink and peak at approximately 36 hours
+• Symptoms begin 6–12 hours after last drink, peak at ~36 hours

 • Tremor